-If a test fails, congratulations, you have just found a bug.
+If Avocado crashes on you, or if one of the Avocado "selftests" fail, congratulations, you may have just found a bug.
 And If you have precise steps to reproduce, awesome!
 You're on your way to reporting a useful bug report.